James Arbuthnot: In Government (1988–1997)

 In the 1987 general election, Arbuthnot was selected to contest the safe Conservative seat of Wanstead and Woodford, as the sitting MP, Patrick Jenkin, was standing down.
 Arbuthnot won the seat and increased the Conservative majority by over 2,000 to 16,412.

-In 1988 he became the Parliamentary Private Secretary (PPS) to Archie Hamilton at the Ministry of Defence, and in 1990 became the PPS to the Secretary of State for Trade and Industry, Peter Lilley.
-He entered the John Major government after the 1992 general election when he was made an Assistant Government Whip.
-He was promoted in 1994 as the Parliamentary Under-Secretary of State at the Department of Social Security.
+In 1988 he became the parliamentary private secretary (PPS) to Archie Hamilton at the Ministry of Defence, and in 1990 became the PPS to the Secretary of State for Trade and Industry, Peter Lilley.
+He entered the John Major government after the 1992 general election when he was made an assistant government whip.
+He was promoted in 1994 as the parliamentary under-secretary of state at the Department of Social Security.
 The following year he was promoted to Minister for Defence Procurement, where he remained until the end of the Major government in 1997.

 In Opposition (1997–2010)

 Arbuthnot's seat of Wanstead and Woodford was abolished at the 1997 general election, when he was selected for the new seat of North East Hampshire.
 In Opposition, he was a member of William Hague's Shadow Cabinet as the Conservative Party's Chief Whip until the 2001 general election when he returned to the backbenches.
 He was sworn of the Privy Council in 1998.

-Arbuthnot returned to the Shadow Cabinet under Michael Howard as Shadow Trade Secretary in 2003, but stood down after the 2005 general election.
+Arbuthnot returned to the Shadow Cabinet under Michael Howard as Shadow Trade Secretary in 2003, but stood down following the 2005 general election.
 Since that election he served as the chairman of the influential Defence Select Committee and was Chair of the Special Select Committee set up to scrutinise the Bill that became the Armed Forces Act 2011.

 Arbuthnot was the parliamentary chairman of the Conservative Friends of Israel.
 He was also a member of the Top Level Group of UK Parliamentarians for Multilateral Nuclear Disarmament and Non-proliferation, established in October 2009.

 In the 2009 expenses scandal, Arbuthnot apologised and repaid the public money he had claimed for his swimming pool to be cleaned.
 Later that year, he was further criticised in the press for £15,000 of expenses he claimed for upkeep at his second home, including tree surgery and painting his summer house.